nidro65/artificial_synapse/README.md

 # Artificial Synapse

-This group project was done as part of the assessment of the course Neuromorphic Engineering.
+This group project was done as part of the assessment of the course Neuromorphic Engineering held by Prof. Qiangfei Xia.

 The objective was to model a synapse with a so called memristor.
 A memristor is variable resistor whose resistance can be changed by a high voltage programming pulse.
+The implementation followed the scheme proposed in [1].

 We were able to show Spike-Timing Dependent Plasticity (STDP) and Paired-Pulse Facilitation (PPF), see following pictures.